-- 12. The Trust Board will be responsible for: - Establishing and agreeing the whistleblowing procedure. - Ensuring the agreed whistleblowing procedure is published on the Trust's website. - Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation. - Ensuring all members of the school community have access to this policy. - Investigating, in liaison with the Headteacher/Principal, any concerns that are raised. - Ensuring this policy provides an open and transparent framework where members of the school community can raise their concerns. - Taking the necessary action against members of staff following an investigation into any alleged malpractice. - Ensuring that the minutes of the Trust Board include a record of the Trust's whistleblowing arrangements and who, both internally and externally, staff members should report concerns to. - Appointing one Trustee and one member of staff to act as points of contact for staff members when reporting concerns. - 13.
-The Headteacher/ Principal will be responsible for: - Ensuring all members of staff have read and understood this policy. - Receiving, investigating and responding to any concerns that have been raised by the school community. - Being the first point of contact regarding whistleblowing. - 14.
-The Chair of Trustees will be responsible for receiving any concerns raised about the Headteacher/Principal. - 15.
+- 14. The Trust Board will be responsible for: - Establishing and agreeing the whistleblowing procedure. - Ensuring the agreed whistleblowing procedure is published on the Trust's website. - Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation. - Ensuring all members of the school community have access to this policy. - Investigating, in liaison with the Headteacher/Principal, any concerns that are raised. - Ensuring this policy provides an open and transparent framework where members of the school community can raise their concerns. - Taking the necessary action against members of staff following an investigation into any alleged malpractice. - Ensuring that the minutes of the Trust Board include a record of the Trust's whistleblowing arrangements and who, both internally and externally, staff members should report concerns to. - Appointing one Trustee and one member of staff to act as points of contact for staff members when reporting concerns. - 15.
+The Headteacher/ Principal will be responsible for: - Ensuring all members of staff have read and understood this policy. - Receiving, investigating and responding to any concerns that have been raised by the school community. - Being the first point of contact regarding whistleblowing (unless the whistleblowing is related to the Headteacher / Principal in which case this will be the Chief Executive Officer). - 16.
+Where the Chief Executive Officer receives any concerns raised about a Headteacher/Principal, the Chair of Trustees will be kept informed of the whistleblowing and the progress of any associated discussions and investigations. - 17.
 All members of the Trust / school community will be responsible for: - Raising any concerns that meet the definitions of qualifying disclosures or in the public interests of this policy. - Being truthful and reasonable with any concerns that they have. - Not raising malicious or unfounded concerns.